urbit/docs/azimuth/life-and-rift.md

 ## Rift

-A ship's `rift`, or _continuity number_, is a count of the number of times which a ship has breached after its networking keys have been set.
+A ship's `rift`, or _continuity number_, is a count of the number of times that a ship has breached, also known as broken continuity.

-In other words, a ship's `rift` will remain at 0 until its the first time it is breached after its `life` has been incremented for the first time.
-Spawning a ship has no effect on `rift`, and neither does breaching it, until its networking keys have been set to a non-zero value for the first time.
+In other words, a ship's `rift` will remain at 0 until the first time it is breached.

-Networking breaches do not affect the `rift` of any ship.
+Network-wide breaches do not affect the `rift` of any ship.
 They are only used to count the number of personal breaches.

 ## Edge cases

 Configuring the keys to the same value they already were (i.e. a no-op) is possible, but has no effect on the `life`.
-Thus `life` is actually a measure of networking key _alterations_, and not the number of times they've been set.
+Thus `life` is actually a measure of networking key _revisions_, and not the number of times they've been set.

 Thus under ordinary circumstances, a breach will increment both `life` and `rift` since a breach typically also involves changing the networking keys.
 However, it is possible to breach without changing the networking keys.
-As a breach resets networking keys to 0 unless new keys were specified, if the networking keys were already 0 then they have not changed, and so `rift` will increment but `life` will not.
-This is just a special case of breaching while maintaining the same networking keys.
-That is to say, if the new keys specified as part of a breach as the same as the old, again `rift` will increment while `life` will not.
+If the new keys specified
+as part of a breach are the same as the old, `rift` will increment while `life` will not.